alisw/alisw.github.io/infrastructure-pr-testing.markdown

 In particular you can use aliendb9 and look at the `github-pr-checker/github.com/github-api-calls` metric to know how many API calls are being done by the system.

-You can also get a detailed view the activity of the builders in our [Build Infrastructure Cockpit](https://alisw.cern.ch/cockpit).
+You can also get a detailed view the activity of the builders in our [Build Infrastructure Cockpit](https://datastudio.google.com/embed/reporting/f41f8c21-c617-4e7e-b14f-0f760c228be4/page/5FCOB).
+If you are interested in extending the reports, please contact us.